josiest/songwriting/songs/Caged/lyrics.md

 ### Chorus
 Oh I want so badly to behold
-The fire that lights my path away
+The light that shines my path away
 From darkness all around

 But oh, ain't it so
 Just out of my reach that I
-Can hardly see the light of day
+Can hardly see it shining through
+...

 ### Verse II